johnofleek/PiloT/networkManagerDocs/simUse_info.md

-## Network manager V cellular SIM examples
+## Network manager GUI V cellular SIM examples
 We'll add to the examples as and when we test SIMs
 So far the following have worked ok

 * PAYG EE
 * PAYG O2